frojo/yarnspinnergd/README.md

 **WARNING: yarnspinnergd is still super barebones and in early development.
 It lacks _almost all_ of the standard features of Unity Yarn Spinner and is very untested.
 [See below](#missing-features) for more details.**

-yarnspinnergd is a tool for helping to make games with interactive dialogue in [Godot](https://godotengine.org/).
+yarnspinnergd is a tool for helping to make games with interactive dialogue in [Godot 3](https://godotengine.org/).
 It's port of [Yarn Spinner](https://github.com/thesecretlab/YarnSpinner).
 It serves the same purpose as Unity YarnSpinner (and adhere's pretty closely to its design), but is written entirely in GDScript instead of C#.

 ## Missing features